Lufunonyadzani/-AWS_re-Start-Labs/Project 6: Security/Amazon Inspector.md

 ##  Objectives

-After completing this lab, you will be able to:
+After completing this lab, I will be able to:

-* ✔️ Activate **Amazon Inspector**
+*  Activate **Amazon Inspector**
-* ✔️ Analyze and interpret vulnerability findings
+*  Analyze and interpret vulnerability findings
-* ✔️ Remediate vulnerabilities in AWS Lambda functions
+*  Remediate vulnerabilities in AWS Lambda functions

 ---